 Moreover, it will provide users with a visual representation of changing padding or margins for a block.

 A new WordPress 6.1 feature allows users to border more blocks.
-It is also possible to adjust the borders separately on the top, right, bottom, and left.
+The borders can also be adjusted separately on the top, right, bottom, and left.

 Previously, you could only select the border radius for the image block, but now you can also add actual borders.

-There are differences between featured images and cover blocks in WordPress, which many of our users ask about.
-The cover block was used frequently as the featured image on users’ sites.
+Many of our users ask about the differences between featured images and cover blocks in WordPress.
+The cover block was frequently used as the featured image on users’ sites.

-With WordPress 6.1, users will have the option of selecting a featured image for their cover block.
-The featured image will then display inside the cover once the feature image has been set.
+With WordPress 6.1, users can select a featured image for their cover block.
+Once the feature image has been set, it will display inside the cover.

 Users will be able to display featured images wherever they want by using a cover.

-N.B: In some themes, if you do not use the feature image correctly, the featured image appears twice.
+N.B: In some themes, if you do not use the featured image correctly, it appears twice.

 Are you ever wishing you could move an item up or down in a bulleted list without making an edit?